 - The oil was too hot and the crispy skin on the bread stick formed way too quick.

 - The dough was held too hard at the ends when stretching.
 This my have caused the ends to stick together and inhibit expansion.

-3. Bread stick is only expanding on one side
+3. Youtiao is only expanding on one side

 - The dough is being pressed too hard with the back of the knife/bamboo skewer when sticking the two halves together.

-4. Bread stick has fat ends and a skinny body
+4. Youtiao has fat ends and a skinny body

 - The dough has been stretched too far in the middle and not at the ends.
 Keep the dough on the table for more even and controlled stretching.